 The Governing Board at Barnard (GBB) upholds the values of Barnard College by promoting the personal and intellectual development of students as leaders.
 We hold GBB clubs and their members to the high expectations of Barnard College: rigorous standards, self-awareness, holistic learning, and social accountability.
 Reflective of the Barnard mission statement, GBB believes that participation and leadership in student clubs will empower students “to achieve the personal strength that will enable them to meet the challenges they will encounter throughout their lives.”
 We strive to provide a strong sense of community and dedication to student life on Barnard's campus.

 The McIntosh Activities Council (McAC) is Barnard's programming board and plans some of annual campus traditions including Big Sub, Midnight Breakfast, the Emily Gregory Dinner, Founder's Day, and Spirit Week!
 Each committee (Community, Action, Network, Wellness, and Mosiac) plan other great events throughout the year.

 Sports and Athletics

 The Honor Code, instituted at Barnard in 1912, governs all aspects of academic life and is enforced by an Honor Board that has a membership of students and faculty members, advised by the Dean of Studies Office.
 The Judicial Council of undergraduates, faculty, and administrators recommends disciplinary action for non-academic offenses and acts on appeals of academic disciplinary sanctions determined by the Honor Board.
-A more complete explanation of the system may be found in the Student Handbook.
+A more complete explanation of the system may be found online.

-Each student who registers at Barnard agrees to maintain the Honor Code, which states:
+Each student who registers at Barnard agrees to maintain the Honor Code: